 Recognizing the Signs and Symptoms of a Drinking Problem

-It’s not always easy to see when your drinking has crossed the line from moderate or social use to problem drinking.
+It’s not always easy to see when your alcohol intake has crossed the line from moderate or social drinking to problem drinking.
 But if you consume alcohol to cope with difficulties or to avoid feeling bad, you’re in potentially dangerous territory.
 Drinking problems can sneak up on you, so it’s important to be aware of the warning signs of alcohol abuse and alcoholism and take steps to cut back if you recognize them.
 Understanding the problem is the first step to overcoming it and either cutting back to healthy levels or quitting altogether.

 Do you have a drinking problem?